CloudLabs-Samples/Workshop-Setup/docs/02-build-modern-dw-pipelines.md

 **Important**:

 In the tasks below, you will be asked to enter a unique identifier in several places.
 You can find your unique identifier by looking at the username you were provided for logging into the Azure portal.
-Your username is in the format `user-UNIQUEID@msazurelabs.onmicrosoft.com`, where the _UNIQUEID_ component looks like `A01`, `B22`, or `C04`, as examples.
+Your username is in the format `odl_user_UNIQUEID@msazurelabs.onmicrosoft.com`.

 Please locate this value and note it for the steps below.